Date/Time Reference Guide

 Manipulate Date/Time Fields

-• Operation: Manipulate the input date by choosing to add, subtract, or set units of time.
+• Operation: Manipulate the input date by choosing to adding, subtracting, or set units of time.

 • Date: A required input to be manipulated.
 The input can be an ISO-8601 formatted string, Unix Timestamp, or the structured Date/Time Object output of another Date/Time module.

-• Years: How many years to add or subtract from the input date.
+• Years: Years to add or subtract from the input date.
 If using operation, Set, then sets the year (e.g. 1952).

-• Months: How many months to add or subtract from the input date.
+• Months: Months to add or subtract from the input date.
 If using operation, Set, then sets the month (1 - 12).

-• Days: How many days to add or subtract from the input date.
+• Days: Days to add or subtract from the input date.
 If using operation, Set, then sets the date of the month.

-• Hours: How many hours to add or subtract from the input date.
-If using operation, Set, then sets the hour (0 - 23).
+• Hours: Hours to add or subtract from the input date.
+If using the operation, Set, then set the hour (0 - 23).

-• Minutes: How many minutes to add or subtract from the input date.
+• Minutes: Minutes to add or subtract from the input date.
 If using operation, Set, then sets the minute (0 - 59).

-• Seconds: How many seconds to add or subtract from the input date.
+• Seconds: Seconds to add or subtract from the input date.
 If using operation, Set, then sets the second (0 - 59).

-• Duration: As well as adding or subtracting a unit of time it is also possible to add or subtract a duration.
+• Duration: Add or subtract a duration.
 This is represented as a standard ISO-8601 duration string or a Duration Object from the output of the Compare Date/Time Module.

 Manipulate Date/Time Returns